jarencudilla/learning-reactJS/readme.md

 ## Day 1

-Prepare the devices I am going to use to learn ReactJS.
-Enable WSL2 on (Windows)
+- [x] Enable WSL2 on (Windows)
-Install Ubuntu (Windows)
+- [x] Install Ubuntu  (Windows)

-Install VScode (Windows + Mac)
+Install VScode

-Check if I need to install Node
+- [x] (Windows)
+- [x] (Mac)

+Followed this Gist on how to setup the Dev Env in Mac https://gist.github.com/nbantatua/3162e7f4ab6217cddbb24ce6be908451

-Start a repo "Learning ReactJS" where I can store my learnings and test apps.
+- [x]Start a repo "Learning ReactJS" where I can store my learnings and test apps.

 Following sites as reference : reactjs.org